 We meet to discuss your completed questionnaire.
 I take time to explore the site and consider practicalities and potential costs and we talk through initial ideas.

-A professional site survey is necessary to show the property, its boundaries, and all existing features, and I arrange this for you.
-The Survey Plan forms the basis of all the plans I draw.
+A professional site survey to show the property, its boundaries, and all existing features will be necessary, and I arrange this for you.
+To ensure accuracy of interpretation the Survey Plan forms the basis of all the plans I draw.

-The Concept Plan illustrates my proposed layout design for your garden, based on all the information collected.
-We discuss it and I incorporate any minor changes we may agree.
+The Concept Plan is where creativity and practicality are carefully balanced to illustrate my proposed layout design for your garden.
+It is based on all the information collected during the preceding steps.
+Therefore it represents a pivotal stage in the process since it is the foundation for all the detailed plans and subsequent construction.
+We discuss it carefully and I incorporate any minor changes we may agree.

 The Detailed Plans derive from the agreed Concept Plan and form the working reference documents for the Landscape Contractor.
 Typically these comprise separate Hard Landscaping and Planting Plans.

 Key elements of construction involve levels, gradients, and drainage.
 It follows that skills differing from those for house-building are needed and it is essential to engage a Landscape Contractor who possesses them.
 I can help you find one.

 I can monitor the project’s progress to ensure it stays on course and to deal speedily and satisfactorily with any matters that may arise.
 Should this happen, good communications between the Client, the Designer and the Landscape Contractor are essential to solve problems, discuss any changes to costs, and control the project.
 I always discuss with you all significant estimated cost changes before taking further action.

 Follow-up Advisory and Maintenance Visit